saezlab/prostate-phosphoSWATH_V2/README.md

 - **CarniPHal**: we run CARNIVAL with a particular input setup that allows us to generate a causal network aiming at explaining the mechanism underlying the phosphosite activity in a given condition.
+(Aurelien's idea)

 <https://github.com/saezlab/prostate-phosphoSWATH_V2/blob/master/RunCARNIPHAL.md>